occivink/mpv-image-viewer/README.md

 `zoom-invariant-add`: pan the image by the same amount, regardless of the zoom
 `rotate-video`: rotate the image in 90 degrees increment
 `reset-pan-if-visible`: reset the pan if the entire image is visible
+`force-print-filename`: print the filename, even if console output is disabled

 They don't have any default bindings, see the example `input.conf`, and in the configuration bind them.
 Some of these commands can be configured, see `lua-settings/image_viewer.conf` in this repo for the options available.